-Understanding people’s background in terms of lived experiences, social circumstances, and family history can be an eye-opener, So - as if this weren’t already obvious - areas of high deprivation place menopause low in their hierarchy of needs.
-Personally, I have prioritised menopause as an important health concern, but I have the space and resources to do this, not just the motivation based on personal experience.
-This makes me lucky because I have access to a good support network, but still - as a UK citizen - my experience of menopause is likely to poor in comparison to others.
+Personally, I have prioritised menopause as an important health concern - but I have the space and resources to do this, and not simply the motivation based on personal experience.
+I'm lucky.
+I have access to a good support network, but still - as a UK citizen - my experience of menopause is likely to poor in comparison to others.

 …epidemiology is often observational.
-There often isn't a cast iron solution to a particular health concern.
-So, just as some out-dated medical guides suggest that women should ‘…keep [themselves] busy so [they] haven't time to dwell on [their] own symptoms and feel sorry for [themselves].’, some sociologists suggest that gendered beauty ideals encourage women to solely link changes in their physical appearance to menopause - and that these changes are linked to diminished self-worth.
+There isn't a cast iron solution to a particular health concern.
+So, just as some out-dated medical guides suggest that women should ‘…keep [themselves] busy so [they] haven't time to dwell on [their] own symptoms and feel sorry for [themselves].’, some of my own experiences suggest something else.

-There’s nothing that will make me - or anybody - want to fast forward to an aging body, which is what you feel like after medically induced menopause and cancer.
-But there are different ways of looking at this, which are always worth bearing in mind – particularly when in the grips of anxiety and depression about a steadily aging appearance.
+There’s nothing that will make me - or anybody I know - want to fast forward to an aging body, which is what you feel like after medically induced menopause and cancer.
+But there are different ways of looking at this, which are always worth bearing in mind – particularly when in the grips of anxiety and depression and all that jazz.

 Clearly, I have no suggestions here - but it's slightly comforting to know that there are different ways to approach this.